 Absolutely!
 Modular sectionals are all about options.
 Add components until your sofa is so vast you've got to squint to see the other end.
 Take a section from the center and push it across the room to create a chair and loveseat set.
 Want to make your five-piece sectional an L-shaped sofa?
 Order a corner piece.
 There are no wrong answers, only possibilities!

-If you're thinking of adding a single piece to your sectional, you can reach out to our customer experience team for a quote.
+If you're thinking of adding a single piece to your sectional, you can reach out to our team at [email protected] for a quote.
 Just remember that individual modular components are considered special orders and cannot be returned or exchanged.

 What if my space is relatively small, but I love the look and versatility of a sectional?